mortarworkstudios/grimmson/README.md

 ## Acknowledgements

 Thanks to NickBrisebois.
-Their [repository](https://github.com/NickBrisebois/DiscordServerMessageScraper) gave this project its start.
+Their [repository](https://github.com/NickBrisebois/DiscordServerMessageScraper) gave this project its start with the base code.